 Sangria always does that to me.
 And a white sangria is such a nice light beverage for summer, I love making up a pitcher (or two) when friends stop by.

-This particular blend, starts with a crisp sweet white wine.
-I used moscato because it’s so naturally sweet you don’t need to add simple syrup or sugar.
+This particular blend starts with a crisp sweet white wine.
+I used Moscato because it’s so naturally sweet that you don’t need to add simple syrup or sugar.

 Mixed Drinks Combinations